shadow30812/DriveSync/README.md

 ## Limitations

-* No deletion sync (files removed locally are not deleted from Drive)
+* Strictly one-way synchronization (changes or deletions made directly on Google Drive are not synced back to the local machine)
 * Symbolic links are skipped
 * Requires broad Drive API permissions
 * Initial scans on large directories may be time-consuming